Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: Introduction

 \section{Introduction}

+During the past few decades, scientists have learned how to prepare two-dimensional materials in the form of crystals that are only one atom or one molecular layer thick.
+When two-dimensional crystals are stacked on top of each other, with each layer offset or rotated with respect to the others, they form a large-scale interference pattern known as a {\it moir\'e pattern}.
+If the starting crystals are semiconductors or semimetals, the low-energy electronic states are described by a Hamiltonian with the periodicity of the much larger moir\'e pattern instead of that of the original crystal, which influences the electronic properties of the material.

+The most prominent example of a moiré material is twisted bilayer graphene (TBG) formed by stacking two sheets of graphene (a semimetal composed of carbon atoms arranged in a honeycomb lattice) on top of each other, offset by a small twist angle.
+At certain twist angles, called the {\it magic angles}, TBG exhibits an unconventional form of superconductivity, and the lowest band in the electronic band structure becomes flat.
+Mathematically, this corresponds to the Hamiltonian having a flat Bloch-Floquet band at zero energy \cite{BEWZ21,BEWZ22}.

+If two or several lattice structures are stacked with incommensurable twisting angles between layers, the Hamiltonian describing the low-energy electronic states becomes quasi-periodic instead.
+The recently emerging field of twistronics has provided a variety of examples of such quasi-periodic Hamiltonians, but to our knowledge there are no mathematical results on any of them so far.
+While such examples exhibit quasi-periodicity in two spatial dimensions, we shall restrict us here to lattice structures that are quasi-periodic in at most one direction and periodic in the orthogonal direction.
+Such lattice systems appear naturally by superimposing strained two-dimensional lattices as seen in Figure \ref{fig:2strains}, and they are important because in contrast to the twist angle -- which is set during nanofabrication -- strain can be tuned in situ.

-We consider a one-dimensional armchair model for bilayer graphene proposed in \cite{TM2020}.
-Due to periodic strain-modulation, the bilayer graphene is periodic in one direction and is, depending on the arithmetic properties of the strain, periodic or quasi-periodic in the orthogonal direction exhibiting moir\'e-type pattern.
-Using the periodicity in the strained direction, Floquet theory provides then a family of \emph{one-dimensional} Hamiltonians depending on some quasi-momentum $\theta \in \RR/ \ZZ$ that we analyze in this article.
+Specifically, we shall study a one-dimensional armchair model for bilayer graphene proposed in \cite{TM2020}.
+Due to periodic strain-modulation, the bilayer graphene is periodic in one direction and, depending on the arithmetic properties of the strain, either periodic or quasi-periodic in the orthogonal direction exhibiting a moir\'e pattern, visible along the horizontal direction in Figure \ref{fig:2strains}.
+We will refer to this as the moir\'e direction.
+Using the periodicity in the direction orthogonal to the moir\'e direction, Floquet theory then provides a family of one-dimensional Hamiltonians depending on some quasi-momentum $\theta \in \RR/ \ZZ$.
+By analyzing this family of Hamiltonians we are able to study strained bilayer graphene as it transitions between having metal-like conductivity and insulator-like conductivity (so-called metal-insulator transitions) which is characterized by the Hamiltonian having no point spectrum or pure point spectrum, respectively.

-Many of the applications and motivations of the field of quasi-periodic Schrödinger operators have been limited to magnetic fields on lattice systems.
+Studying such an effectively one-dimensional setting has the advantage that the well-developed theory of quasi-periodic one-dimensional discrete operators is applicable.
+Following the groundbreaking paper \cite{ds} the theory of quasi-periodic Schr\"odinger operators has been developed extensively in the past 40 year, see \cite{B,damanik,jcong,jm,you} for surveys of more recent results.
+For the one-dimensional case, a key breakthrough is Avila's global theory \cite{avila}, along with its quantitative version \cite{gjyz}, allowing powerful applications \cite{g,gjy,gj}.